fredyfx/FreeCodeCampOC/README.md

 ### Adding a remote upstream
 Okay awesome, so we made some changes, contributed, went the whole mile.
 That's it right?
 Wrong.
 What if another person was contributing in the original FreeCodeCampOC repository, and we don't have their changes?
 We need to add a remote.
-To add a remote (this repository), type in:
+To add a remote (this repository) and while still in the cloned FreeCodeCampOC folder, type in:
 ```
 git remote add upstream https://github.com/dinhjeffrey/FreeCodeCampOC.git
 ```